-The SOS office provides varying levels of direct and indirect care coordination services.
-Case managers meet with the student as frequently or infrequently as desired by the student or required by SOCAT.
-The platform of care coordination services can be implemented in-person, telephone or Skype (as approved).
-SOS staff support students using a strengths base and brokerage models focusing on ensuring student success through facilitating individual connection with appropriate resources to address the students identified need(s) to reduce the student’s stress.
+The SOS office provides varying levels of direct and indirect support.
+Case managers meet with students' as frequently or infrequently as desired by the student or required by SOCAT.
+Services implementation, during the pandemic is 100% telephone utilizing Microsoft Teams.
+SOS case managers support using a bi-modeled case management approach combining of strengths base and brokerage case management models equity in the students access to success.

 Case management services provided by the office primarily include:

 is a holistic assessment approach intended to gather information about the students strengths and areas needing support.
 This is required for all students engaging in case management.